 Do you feel as if you are “out of control” or “going crazy”?

 Do you feel like you never should have become a mother?

 Are you worried that you might hurt your baby or yourself?

 Any of these symptoms, and many more, could indicate that you have a form of perinatal mood or anxiety disorder, such as postpartum depression.
-While many women experience some mild mood changes during or after the birth of a child, 15 to 20% of women experience more significant symptoms of depression or anxiety.
+While many birth parents experience some mild mood changes during or after the birth of a child, 15 to 20% experience more significant symptoms of depression or anxiety.
 Please know that with informed care you can prevent a worsening of these symptoms and can fully recover.
 There is no reason to continue to suffer.
 Symptoms can appear any time during pregnancy and the first 12 months after childbirth.
 There are effective and well-researched treatment options to help you recover.

 You are not alone.
 You are not to blame.
 With help, you will be well.